cyberbotics/competition-template/ORGANIZER.md

 2. You will need to setup a GitHub secret to be able to fetch your competitors' controllers:
    1. [Create a new Personal Access Token](../../../../settings/tokens/new).
 Give it a name to remember what it is for and set its "Expiration" to the end of the tournament.
 You can always set it to "No expiration" or recreate a token when it expires to allow the automated scripts to continue working.
 Tick the "repo" scope box, scroll down to the "Generate token" button and click it.
 Copy the generated code to your clipboard.
    1. Go to the repo's [secrets settings](../../settings/secrets/actions/new) to create a new repository secret.
 Name it "REPO_TOKEN".
 In the "Secret" text area, paste the Personal Access Token you just created and finally click the "Add secret" button.
-3. You will also need to add three custom labels for the automation scripts: "registration", "pending" and "accepted"
-   1. Go to the [Generate new labels action](../../actions/workflows/generate_labels.yml) page under the Actions tab.
-Click on "Run workflow" to create automatically the needed labels.
-It may take a few seconds to complete the workflow.

 ### Webots files